Sir Robert Abercromby of Birkenbog, 5th Bt.1

 Lady Louisa Gordon was the daughter of Alexander Gordon, 4th Duke of Gordon and Jane Maxwell.2 She married Sir Charles Cornwallis, 2nd Marquess Cornwallis, son of General Sir Charles Cornwallis, 1st Marquess Cornwallis and Jemima Tulikens Jones, on 17 April 1797.3

 From 17 April 1797, her married name became Cornwallis.
-As a result of her marriage, Lady Louisa Gordon was styled as Marchioness Cornwallis on 5 October 1805.
+After her marriage, Lady Louisa Gordon was styled as Marchioness Cornwallis on 5 October 1805.

 Children of Lady Louisa Gordon and Sir Charles Cornwallis, 2nd Marquess Cornwallis